 In Alabama, dog owners are liable if their dog bites someone on the owner’s private property, as long as the victim has a legal right to be on the property.
 Dog owners are also liable if their dogs chase after someone who was on the owner’s property and bites the passerby.
 Any unprovoked attacks under these conditions are the fault of the dog owner.

 Alabama does have a provocation exception, so a provoked attack would not be automatically liable for a lawsuit.
 In this situation, the owner may attempt to prove he or she had no awareness that the dog was dangerous enough to bite another person.

 No written protection exists if the owner has put up a Beware of Dog sign.
 However, if the dog bite victim was trespassing, a No Trespassing sign can help reduce liability in the event of a lawsuit.

 Learn the Specific Laws

 Like other state laws, the laws regarding dog bite liability can change.
-Researching Alabama’s state laws and contacting an attorney who specializes in animal bites are the best ways to learn how a Beware of Dog sign may help or harm you during a lawsuit.
+Researching Alabama’s state laws and contacting a Birmingham dog bite attorney is the best ways to learn how a Beware of Dog sign may help or harm you during a lawsuit.